Unranked clade (stem group chordates)

 Brief history of research:

 Pikaia was first described by Walcott based on a couple of specimens in a 1911 monograph dealing with various Burgess Shale worms.
 Two additional specimens were figured in a posthumous publication (Walcott, 1931).
 Walcott placed Pikaia in a now defunct group called the Gephyrea with other vermiform fossils such as Banffia, Ottoia and Oesia.
 Pikaia was later considered to be a primitive chordate (Conway Morris, 1979; Conway Morris et al., 1982), an interpretation which has since been followed to some degree in most discussions about early chordate evolution (e.g., Janvier, 1998).
-Pikaia has also been interpreted as a stem-chordate (Smith et al., 2001) or a cephalochordate (Shu et al., 1999) and played a major part in Gould’s interpretations of the Burgess Shale fossils in Wonderful Life (Gould, 1989; see also Briggs and Fortey, 2005).
-A full redescription of this animal – based on 114 specimens – supports a position of Pikaia as the most basal stem group chordate known to date (Conway Morris and Caron, 2012).
+Pikaia played a major part in Gould’s interpretations of the Burgess Shale fossils in Wonderful Life (Gould, 1989; see also Briggs and Fortey, 2005).
+A full redescription of this animal is currently under way (Conway Morris and Caron, in prep.).

 Nektonic, nektobenthic, mobile

 The eel-like morphology and musculature of the animal suggest that it was likely free-swimming, although it probably spent time on the sea floor.
-The tentacles may have had a sensory function, and the presence of mud in its gut suggests that Pikaia was potentially a suspension feeder or a deposit feeder.
+The tentacles may have had a sensory function, and the presence of mud in its gut suggests that Pikaia was potentially a deposit feeder.